 To process and mediate foreclosures on deeds of trust and release liens on behalf of individuals, businesses and government entities, in order to comply with State statutes.

 Public Trustee's Adopted 2016 Budget

 The operations of the Public Trustee office are not funded by county tax dollars or state tax dollars.
 Instead, the salaries of the Public Trustee and staff, the rent the office pays to the county, and other costs are funded by statutorily-defined fees for specific services provided by the Public Trustee office (see list of statutorily-defined fees).
 The Public Trustee cut expenses significantly in 2014, and has adopted a budget for further reductions in expenses for 2015.
-While using no county tax dollars and while covering its own expenses, the Public Trustee reduced expenses of the office, and -- due to the efficient operation -- was able to give Mesa County $39,364.34 beyond the money paid to the county for rent.
-The Public Trustee proposes further reductions in expenses for 2014.
+While using no county tax dollars and while covering its own expenses, the Public Trustee office gave the county thousands of dollars in 2014, and anticipates being able to give the county substantial funds in 2015 as well.